dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

 npm ERR! audit Your configured registry (https://nexus.lan/repository/npm-central/) does not support audit requests.
 ~~~

-There has been an open [Jira ticket][nexus_audit_issue] about this for the last two years, and the most recent comments suggest a fix is coming but will require a Sonatype IQ licence.
+There has been an open [Jira ticket][nexus_audit_issue] about this for the last two years, and the most recent comments suggest a fix is coming but will require a Sonatype IQ license.
 However, about three weeks ago (4th of March 2020) Sonatype published a new blog post [Beyond npm Audit to Traverse an Increasingly Complex Dependency Tree][audit_js_blog].
 This talks about how an NPM module [Audit.js][auditjs] which audits JavaScript projects using the [Sonatype OSS Index][oss_index] to identify known vulnerabilities and outdated package versions.
 If you are an IQ subscriber, then this can use an IQ server instead.

 Running this with the "ossi" argument will use the OSS Index